Numerical method for Darcy flow derived using Discrete Exterior Calculus

 In addition to the primal mesh $K$ a staggered cell complex $\dual K$ associated with $K$ and referred to as the \emph{dual mesh} also plays a role in DEC.
 An example of a primal mesh, with some pieces of the dual mesh highlighted is shown in Figure~\ref{fig:primalDualComplex2d}.
 Usually the dual mesh is not explicitly stored.
 What are needed instead are lengths, areas or volumes of pieces of the dual mesh, the specific needed quantities depending on the application.
 The primal mesh is a simplicial complex, i.e., a triangle or tetrahedral (or higher dimensional) mesh such as are used in finite volume or finite element methods.
-The only requirement on the primal mesh is that it be a Delaunay triangulation \cite{Edelsbrunner2006, Hirani2010}.
-This is a requirement that most modern meshing programs automatically meet.
-Some examples are the Triangle \cite{Shewchuk1996} and tetgen \cite{Si2009} programs.
+A sufficient condition is that the mesh be well-centered~\cite{VaHiGuRa2010}.
+In practice the class of meshes on which DEC applies is somewhere between well-centered and Delaunay meshes, and a precise characterization is not currently known.
+In practice, good quality Delaunay meshes produced by most modern meshing programs (such as Triangle \cite{Shewchuk1996} and tetgen \cite{Si2009}) appear to suffice.